JotaBarbosaDev/mouros-moto-hub/INSTRUCOES-CRIAR-TABELA-LOGS.md

 COMMENT ON TABLE public.activity_logs IS 'Registros de todas as atividades realizadas pelos usuários no sistema';
 COMMENT ON COLUMN public.activity_logs.user_id IS 'ID do usuário que realizou a ação';
 COMMENT ON COLUMN public.activity_logs.username IS 'Nome do usuário que realizou a ação';
-COMMENT ON COLUMN public.activity_logs.action IS 'Ação realizada (criar, atualizar, excluir, visualizar)';
+COMMENT ON COLUMN public.activity_logs.action IS 'Ação realizada (CREATE, UPDATE, DELETE, VIEW)';
-COMMENT ON COLUMN public.activity_logs.entity_type IS 'Tipo de entidade afetada (membro, veículo, evento, etc)';
+COMMENT ON COLUMN public.activity_logs.entity_type IS 'Tipo de entidade afetada (MEMBER, VEHICLE, EVENT)';
 COMMENT ON COLUMN public.activity_logs.entity_id IS 'ID da entidade afetada';
 COMMENT ON COLUMN public.activity_logs.details IS 'Detalhes da ação em formato JSON';
 COMMENT ON COLUMN public.activity_logs.ip_address IS 'Endereço IP de onde a ação foi realizada';